LEWIS – BALD EAGLE

 Lewis was wild hatched in Washington state.
-At a very young age he fell out of his nest tree, injuring his hip and leg.
-He was brought in to a rehabilitation center in the State of Washington, where he received intensive treatment for his injuries over an extended period of time.
+At a very young age he fell out of his nest on two separate occasions, badly injuring his hip and leg on the second fall.
+He was brought in to a rehabilitation center, where he received intensive treatment for his injuries over an extended period of time.
 Even though he survived his injuries, he did not regain full use of his foot and would not have been able to survive in the wild.
+Lewis was sent to World Bird Sanctuary once it was determined he was non-releasable and quickly showed he had gotten quite comfortable around humans.
+A very curious bird, Lewis began training early to join our Eagle Flight Team where he quickly excelled.

 Scientific Name: Haliaeetus leucocephalus